wmillers/coursewarePhotoProcess/README.md

 # ppt_photo_process
 A python stuff made to process ppt photo taken in class to be print-friendly.

-Relied on ExifRead, matplotlib, numpy, opencv-python.
+Extra packages including ExifRead, matplotlib, numpy, opencv-python and shutil.